ndy-s/patto/README.md

 I think of it as an interactive workbook:
 * each design pattern is a chapter
 * each exercise is a problem to solve
-* each solution is reviewed so I can see what I missed or misunderstood
+* each solution is reviewed and scored
+* mistakes become learning signals, not failures

 To support this learning loop, this project uses several small AI agents powered by the free [Gemini](https://ai.google.dev/gemini-api) model.